Projection-based model-order reduction via graph autoencoders suited for unstructured meshes: Numerical experiments

-Lastly, in addition to online computational costs, we report the times to train each model used in this study.
-All training was performed using an NVIDIA L40S GPU and wall-clock times to train each model are reported in Table \ref{table:training_costs}.
-For the second numerical experiment (Riemann problem) where we repeat the training five times, we simply report the average time for training the autoencoders for each latent space dimension.
-Immediately, it is worth noting that the graph autoencoder in its current form is considerably more expensive to train than the traditional CNN-based autoencoders.
-Further changes to the architecture can likely improve the efficiency of training, therefore reducing training times.
 Another noteworthy observation is that, although the solution states in the Riemann problem setup and the bow shock generated by flow past a cylinder problem have considerably larger dimensions than the Burgers' model, the cost to train the autoencoders does not appear considerably larger.
 There are likely several factors contributing to this.
-First, the larger models are likely more easy to parallelize on the NVIDIA L40S GPU.
+First, the larger models are likely easier to parallelize on the NVIDIA L40S GPU.
 Furthermore, the number of batches provided at each epoch during training is a major driving component of the training time.
 As seen in \ref{section:architecture}, for all autoencoders, a batch size of 20 was chosen due to random access memory limitations.
 However, due to the varying number of training solutions, the number of batches per epoch varies considerably depending on the problem.
-To elaborate, the autoencoders for the 1D Burgers' model have $36,080$ solution states used for training, meaning each epoch will have 1804 batches.
+To elaborate, the autoencoders for the 1D Burgers' model have $36080$ solution states used for training, meaning each epoch will have 1804 batches.
 On the other hand, the autoencoders for the 2D Riemann problem setup have $7000$ solution states used for training, meaning each epoch will have 350 batches.
 Finally, the autoencoders for the 2D bow shock generated by flow past a cylinder problem have $5500$ solution states used for training, meaning each epoch will have 275 batches.